 Conclusion

-Traditional Finnish clothing includes a variety of different items, such as * A woolen tunic called a “open” * A fur-lined coat called a “puku”
+Traditional Finland clothing includes a variety of different items, such as * A woolen tunic called a “open” * A fur-lined coat called a “puku”

 Woolen trousers called “best” * A hat made of reindeer skin called a “typology” Finnish people are proud of their traditional clothing, and many people still wear it today.